Andreas Papandreou: Failed stabilization of the economy

 In 1985, Papandreou's government applied to the EEC for a $1.75 billion loan to address Greece's widening foreign trade deficit (8.7% of GDP).
 The EEC required a package of economic stabilization measures as a condition for the loan.
 These measures were implemented and included a 15% devaluation of the drachma, limits on government borrowing, stricter monetary policy, wage controls, and the elimination of some tax exemptions, which effectively reduced incomes to pre-1980 levels.
 Public consumption fell by 2.2% on average, and public investment decreased by 18.2% in 1986 and 1987.

 Papandreou presented the loan as essential for Greece, arguing that without it, the International Monetary Fund (IMF) would impose even harsher austerity measures.
 Greece signed the Single European Act in February 1986, which aimed to create a single EEC market by 1992 through deregulation and reduced state intervention.
 Simitis's policies had the intended outcome, with inflation dropping from 23% in 1986 to 13.5% in 1988, and the Public Sector Borrowing Requirement falling from 18% of GDP in 1985 to 13% in 1987.
 Papandreou was shaken by the widespread backlash, with long-running strikes and demonstrations by farmers and major unions in early 1987.
 With the elections approaching, Papandreou forced Simitis to resign from his ministerial position in November 1987, and the austerity measures were abandoned, violating the loan agreement.
-Greece started to fall behind in terms of economic convergence with EEC goals, competitiveness, and growth, gaining a reputation nationally and in European circles as that of a 'black sheep.'
+Greece started to fall behind in terms of economic convergence with EEC goals, competitiveness, and growth, gaining a reputation nationally and in European circles as that of a 'black sheep' or a 'lost cause'.